Skip to content

 Reality Check

-Bears are big, dangerous, alpha predators and every encounter with one, regardless of breed, has a chance of being deadly, even if every bear safety tip is followed perfectly.
-Sometimes bears are gonna be bears, and the only thing that will stop them is a strong deterrant.
-Bear spray is the best deterrant available and there is no reason for you to have it on you.
-Not only do you need it on you, you need to be able to get to it because an angry bear isn’t going to give you time to go digging for it.
+Bears are big, dangerous, alpha predators and every encounter with one, even if you follow all the best practices, is dangerous.
+Sometimes bears are gonna bear, and the only thing that will stop them is a strong deterrent.
+Bear spray is the best deterrent available and you should always carry bear spray.
+Make sure the bear spray is easy to access and you understand the instructions before you need it.
+An angry bear isn’t going to give you time to go digging for it.

 “Bears are remarkable creatures that deserve our respect and protection.
 By gaining a deeper understanding of their behavior and actively participating in their conservation, we can coexist harmoniously with these magnificent animals.” - Tom Smith